 for more details.
 Construction Inspection

-In a new home, the quality of construction is often not what it used to be some years ago, therefore many buyers have independent reviews of their properties during various stages of the construction process, including slab, frame, and final inspection.
+In a new home, the quality of construction is often not what it used to be.
+Therefore many buyers have independent reviews of their properties during various stages of the construction process, including slab, frame, and final inspection.
 This relatively inexpensive inspection protects your purchase, prevents unpleasant surprises, and ensures the quality home that you’ve dreamed about.
 Warranty Inspection

 Most builders provide a one-year warranty for new construction.
 Generally during this period of time the buyer develops a "punch list" of corrections for the contractor to repair under the warranty coverage.
 Some defects will not be obvious to the untrained eye.
 It is prudent to obtain our home inspectors list of items that will most likely be repaired by your builder at no cost to you.
-You will be reassured knowing that potential problems were addressed before they grew into something that could cost you a great deal down the road.
+You will be reassured knowing that potential problems were addressed before they grew into something that could cost thousands of dollars in future repairs.

 Pool and Spa Inspection